-Rudolph Smith, Employee herein, filed a petition with the Office of Employee Appeals (OEA) on September 8, 2010, appealing the final decision of the District of Columbia Office of the State Superintendent of Education, Agency herein, to remove him from his position as Motor Vehicle Operator.
-At the time of his removal, Employee was in permanent and career status..
-Agency filed its response on October 15, 2010, asserting that OEA did not have jurisdiction of this appeal because Employee had previously filed a grievance regarding this removal pursuant to a negotiated agreement.
+Robert Ford, Employee herein, filed a petition with the Office of Employee Appeals (OEA) on September 13, 2010, appealing the final decision of the District of Columbia Department of Parks and Recreation, Agency herein, to remove him from his position as Supervisory Recreation Specialist, effective August 30, 2011.
+At the time of his removal, Employee was in the Management Supervisory Service (MSS).
+Agency filed its response on October 15, 2010.
+On the same day, it also filed a Motion to Dismiss for Lack of Jurisdiction asserting that since Employee was in the MSS at the time of his removal, OEA did not have jurisdiction of this appeal.

 The matter was assigned to me on January 10, 2011.
-I issued an Order on January 19, 2011, notifying Employee that jurisdiction was at issue in this matter and directing him to submit legal and/or factual argument supporting his claim that this Office has jurisdiction of this matter despite the fact that he had initiated a grievance pursuant to a collective bargaining agreement prior to filing the petition for appeal with OEA.
-Employee was provided with the pertinent language on this issue contained in D.C.
-Code Section 1-616.52.
+I issued an Order on January 19, 2011, notifying Employee that jurisdiction was at issue in this matter and directing him to submit legal and/or factual argument supporting his claim that this Office has jurisdiction of this matter despite his status as an MSS employee.
 Employee was informed that he had the burden of proof on jurisdictional issues.
 He was notified that his submission had to be filed with OEA by 4:00 p.m. on February 11, 2011.
 He was further notified that failure to respond to the Order in a timely manner could result in the dismissal of the petition without further notice.
 The parties were advised that the record in this matter would close at 4:15 p.m. on February 11, 2011, unless they were advised to the contrary.
 Employee did not respond to the Order and did not contact the Administrative Judge or anyone at OEA to request additional time.
 The record closed, effective 4:15 p.m., on February 11, 2011.